Michael Henderson (doctor): Biography

 In the mid-1990s, Henderson authored a large study of child restraint system performance in actual car crashes.
 He also wrote a 1995 review of head injury prevention with bicycle helmets.
 His later career moved back toward an emphasis on safety in motor racing, so that in 2004 he was awarded Life Membership of the Confederation of Australian Motor Sport.
 In 2007 he became the inaugural Chairman of the newly formed Australian Institute for Motor Sport Safety, and is now on the Board, and is Chairman of their Research Advisory Group.

 Henderson was made a Fellow of the FIA Institute for Motor Sport Safety.
 He is a Fellow of the Association for the Advancement of Automotive Medicine (AAAM), and a member of the Australian Trauma Society and the Society of Automotive Engineers.

 Even though there have been changes in the way it is administered, the essentials of the approach to road vehicle safety initiated by Henderson are now incorporated in the Centre for Road Safety of the Roads & Maritime Services of the NSW Government, and which includes an expansion of the testing laboratory of the Engineering Research Section originally at Rosebery, now in Huntingwood (now called Crashlab) which conducts full-scale vehicle crash testing, and testing of helmets, adult and child and baby restraints, and safety work harnesses.

+Henderson was appointed an Officer of the Order of Australia in the 2021 Queen's Birthday Honours, recognising his "distinguished service to motor vehicle and motorsport safety, and to the prevention of road trauma".